 The report shall also include a list of appearance bond forfeitures that have been declared on cases in this Judicial District where there are appearance bonds written by the Surety, any judgments granted in those cases and the payment due date of said judgments.

-The reports required by this Rule shall be submitted digitally to the Court in the form of Microsoft Office Excel spreadsheet with information under headings as directed by the Court or other approved format.
+The reports required by this Rule shall be submitted to the Clerk of the District Court in the form directed by the Court.

-Failure to submit said report in a timely manner is cause for a suspension of bonding privileges.
+Failure to submit said report as designated is cause for a suspension or revocation of bonding privileges.

 L. Application of Rule to Commercial Sureties Already Approved to Write Appearance Bonds in the Eighteenth Judicial District; Continuation of Bonding Privileges; Time Period for Bonding Privileges

 Any Commercial Surety currently approved to write appearance bonds in the Eighteenth Judicial District shall be required to comply with this rule as of July 1, 2013.
 The annual bonding privileges period shall be from July 1 through June 30 of the following year.
-In order to retain bonding privileges, such Commercial Surety must submit an application, pursuant to this order, no later than June 1 of each year to remain in good standing for the next twelve (12) month period [July 1 to June 30].
+In order to retain bonding privileges, a Commercial Surety must submit an application, pursuant to this order, no later than June 1 of each year to remain in good standing for the next twelve (12) month bonding period [July 1 to June 30].
 Upon approval of an application the bonding privileges will be granted and will remain valid for the approved bonding period, at which time it will expire unless renewed.

 N. Ability to Sue

 Nothing contained herein shall in any way limit the Court's ability to proceed with any and all proper civil remedies against any Surety, insurance company or banking institution to collect on an appearance bond if payment is not forthcoming upon demand and for the Court to authorize all needed actions to engage in collection efforts, including the engagement of counsel and others to enforce and collect bond judgments.

 ACKNOWLEDGMENT OF RIGHTS